Network-Sec/M_GetModuleHandleA/README.md

     return 0;
 }
 ```
+But of course, as usual, someone else had the same idea already, years before we even entered the **Offensive Security** playing field.
+Commonly techniques like these are named as **Rootkits** albeit it's not doing Rookit-things, and usually Rootkit techniques aim for crossing from User Land to Kernel Space, execute Kernel syscalls rightaway and that way fly below the OS.

 ### The WIP part
 The most complicated part is actually the `string` comparisson in assembly, which we're currently still working on.
 Strings, the dll names we'll be searching for, can be `ANSI` or `UNICODE` and aren't necessarily `null terminated`.
 On top we only want to pass the dll name like "kernel32.dll", yet the `LDR` contains the full path like `C:\Windows\System32\kernel32.dll`.